 A facility is considered to have successfully reported for a patient if it reports one of the following six conditions in CROWNWeb for the patient once before the close of the December clinical month.
 If a patient is eligible at more than one facility, then each facility must report for the patient in order to receive credit on the measure.
+(See Section 2.10.2 for definitions of bold terms)

-- Screening for clinical depression (see 1 below) is documented as being positive (see 2 below) and a follow-up plan (see 3 below) is documented. - Screening for clinical depression documented as positive (see 2 below), a follow-up plan is not documented, and the facility possesses documentation that the patient is not eligible (see 4 below).
+• Screening for clinical depression is documented as being positive and a follow-up plan is documented.

-- Screening for clinical depression documented as positive (see 2 below), the facility possesses no documentation of a follow-up plan, and no reason is given. - Screening for clinical depression documented as negative and no follow-up plan required. - Screening for clinical depression not documented, but the facility possesses documentation stating the patient is not eligible (see 5 below). - Clinical depression screening not documented, and no reason is given.
+- Screening for clinical depression documented as positive, a follow-up plan is not documented, and the facility possesses documentation that the patient is not eligible. - Screening for clinical depression documented as positive, the facility possesses no documentation of a follow-up plan, and no reason is given. - Screening for clinical depression documented as negative and no follow-up plan required. - Screening for clinical depression not documented, but the facility possesses documentation stating the patient is not eligible. - Clinical depression screening not documented, and no reason is given.